English 336: Linguistics

 Any pertinent format or media may be used in the oral reports (or online submissions): give an overview of the work you did on your project and/or use handouts, whiteboard, recordings, posters, videotape, computer, etc. Be sure to arrange in advance for any equipment or photocopying you may need.

-If you aren't presenting a display for a public event, you should plan on giving a 5-minute report in class at a time we will schedule.
-The audience for your report is this class (or the campus community if you do a display for the Intercultural Festival, Apr.
-10).
-If doing an oral report in class, feel free to bring in guests; engage the class in discussion or debate; or ask us to pretend we are a special kind of audience, such as a ninth grade class.
+Plan on giving a 7-10-minute report in class at a time we will schedule.
+The audience for your report is this class.
+Feel free to bring in guests; engage the class in discussion or debate; or ask us to pretend we are a special kind of audience, such as a ninth grade class.
 The class will be asked to offer comments and questions after your report.
-If you are doing a display for a public event, you can turn in your annotated bibliography at a later date and we'll give you a minute or two in class if you have a poster you want to show off again or you want to tell the class about completion of your research.

 Do not plagiarize (obviously).
 If you use anything in your reports that you did not write yourself, or quote from any of your sources in written material you submit, be sure to acknowledge where you got those words or ideas.